The divorce glossary

 Consent order

 A consent order is the legal document that will make your financial split legally binding.
 It is also the document that ends future claims against you by your ex and vice versa as it contains a clean break clause.
-You can submit consent orders to the court after your ‘Decree Nisi pronouncement date’.
+You can submit consent orders to the court after your ‘Conditional order (previously called the decree nisi) pronouncement date’.

 Clean break consent order